cchin013/rBot/README.md

   `}`

   **Known bugs**
-  * Bot sometimes disconnects after the second PONG
+  * Bot sometimes disconnects after the second PING (FIXED BY ADDING \r\n TO THE PONG RESPONSE)
   * Bot response is sometimes delayed or simply unresponsive to chat commands.
 Trying multiple times for a command usually works.